Exponentially slow Mixing arising from Entropic Repulsion in $p$-SOS model: Equilibrium Properties under Entropic Repulsion

 \end{theorem} To prove Theorem~\ref{prop4.1}, we first establish a Peierls-type inequality for the $p$-SOS model without ceiling constraint.
 While the inequality is structurally similar to the one known for the standard SOS model, the nonlinear nature of the $p$-norm interaction requires certain technical modifications in the argument, which we present for completeness.

 The next lemma provides the basic Peierls bound in the absence of both floor and ceiling, for the $p$-SOS model with arbitrary boundary conditions.
 This estimate will serve as a fundamental ingredient in the proofs of the main results stated above.
-For the SOS case ($p=1$), the same bound appears in Lemma~3.7 of~\cite{caputo2014dynamics}, and here we extend it to the general $p$-SOS setting ($p \ge 1$) without any change in the form of the estimate.
+For the SOS case ($p=1$), the same bound appears in Lemma~3.7 of~\cite{caputo2014dynamics}, and here we extend it to the general $p$-SOS setting ($p \ge 1$) without any change in the form of the estimate. \begin{lemma} Let $\Lambda\subset\mathbb{Z}^2$ be finite and let $p\ge 1$.
+For any contour $\gamma\subset\Lambda$ and any $h\in\mathbb{Z}$,